Oseniadam/Earned-Value-Management-Systsem-EVMS/README.md

 In Earned Value Management there are three Data Sources:

-– the budget (or planned) value of work scheduled
+The budget (or planned) value of work scheduled

-– the actual value of work completed
+The actual value of work completed

-– the “earned value” of the physical work completed
+The “earned value” of the physical work completed

 Earned Value takes these three data sources and compares